Borgata Poker Bonus Code

 Cash game liquidity hovers around an average of 80 players during the seasonal uptick, and between 65 – 75 players at off-peak.
 The network spreads a fairly even mix of cash games, tournaments with a wide range of buy-ins, and sit & gos.

 New players will receive $20 dollars free without using a Borgata poker bonus code.
-The funds are distributed as $10 in cash and $10 as a poker bonus.
+They receive the funds as $10 in cash and $10 as a poker bonus.

 What sets Borgata Poker apart from the competition?